Update: I will be doing all my Tarot blogging at The American Renaissance Tarot site from now on. Come check us out!

 Trauma can make us feel that we are damned to live in shadow, eaten alive by our fears and the false perceptions that pain has made tangible.
 It can be more comfortable to live on the surface, because slaying those inner demons calls for nothing less than our best and highest – in other words, total transformation.
 When I started working with the “Angels and Demons” spread, alternately titled “Poe’s Coffin,” I had no idea how much I would feel the truth of the idea that the demon we fear the most is actually our highest angel.
 To badly paraphrase Carl Jung, lots of scary stuff lurks within the subconscious mind, but you have to trek in there in order to find the treasure!
 The “Angels and Demons” Tarot spread is designed to help you access deep fears and traumas.
 It does not “cure” them, but rather facilitates the process of making unconscious material more conscious.

 Begin by entering a quiet state of mind, and strive to be open to the material that your guides bring out through the medium of Tarot.
 Handle and shuffle the cards, then split the deck.
-You will pull seven cards from the bottom pile.
-You will lay all the cards face-down and then turn them over in sequential order.
+Pull seven cards from the bottom pile.
+Lay all the cards face-down and then turn them over in sequential order.
 Cards 1-3 should be arrayed like three steps leading down into a dark cavern, and you should imagine them as such.
 Each successive step down represents a lower layer of consciousness.
 Card 1 represents the outward behaviors you exhibit because of the trauma, something of which you are conscious.
+Card 2 represents a situation related to the trauma that causes you pain, or that you avoid thinking about.
 Card 3 represents a facet of your life of which you are barely conscious, something that might take a great deal of unflinching honesty to see in yourself.
-You will lay Card 4 down horizontally (all the other cards in the spread will be layed vertically).
+Lay Card 4 down horizontally (all the other cards in the spread will be vertical).
 The horizontal position of Card 4 visually represents a part of yourself that has died or been distorted by trauma.

 You will get the most out of this Tarot spread by stopping to meditate on the imagery of each Tarot card as you turn it over.
 Reflect on how trauma creates not only the neurotic behaviors you can see in Card 1, but deeper and more far-reaching challenges that appear to you in Cards 2 and 3.
 Imagine that you are slowly descending into an underground crypt where a frightful terror awaits you, much as if you were the protagonist in one of Poe’s horror tales.
 Build up the tension of dread, and then screw up your courage and turn over Card 4.